Posture Pump vs. Inversion Table – What’s Better for Back/Neck Pain?

-2. The Lower Back Posture Pump (for lower back pain)
+2. The Lower Back Posture Pump (for lumbar pain)

-The original posture pump was created by a doctor with 25 years’ experience in treating low back pain and neck pain.
+The original posture pump was created by a doctor with a 25-years experience in treating low back pain and neck pain.

 How Do You Use the Posture Pump and How Does It Decompress Your Spine?

-You simply lie down, make sure that you are centered over the middle of the pad and that you neck/low back are aligned straight over the pad.
+You simply lie down, make sure that you are centered over the middle of the pad, and that your neck/low back are aligned straight over the pad.

-Than you place the chin strap in place, and use the hand pumps to pump the bladder as much as you can tolerate.
+Then you place the chin strap in place and use the hand pump to pump the bladder as much as you can tolerate.

-Than you pause for 5-10 seconds, and release the pressure.
+Then you pause for 5-10 seconds and release the pressure.

-Do not do more than 25 repetitions and it’s best to consult with your doctor as for how repetitions you need.
+Do not do more than 25 repetitions and it’s best to consult with your doctor about how many repetitions you need.